Dark3088/copa-2022-android/README.md

 Match Notifier App
 ==================

-This project is the final solution for the "Formação Android Developer" Course, provided by [Digital Innovation One](https://www.dio.me) - An Information Technology teaching platform.
+This project is the final solution for the "Formação Android Developer" Bootcamp, provided by [Digital Innovation One](https://www.dio.me) - An Information Technology teaching platform.

 App Overview
 ------------

-The project uses retrofit to make an asynchronous request and, if successful, render a list of the World Cup Matches, along with their specific information.
-From this point, we can:
+The project gets a list of the World Cup Matches, along with their specific information.
+The following interactions are available:

 - Expand any item of the list to view its details
 - Set a notification for the event